 A Lhasa Apso with a huge personality and lots of fur!

 The Lhasa Apso originated in Tibet, where they served to alert the Buddhist monks to any intruders entering the monasteries.
 Nowadays their popularity has spread across the globe.
-We chose this breed because we thought that their independent nature, size and needs would suit our lifestyle very well.
-They are also said to bring luck to their owners.
+We chose this breed because we thought that the Lhasa's independent nature, size and needs would suit our lifestyle very well.
+They are also said to bring luck to their owners!